Skip to main content

 • Emergency care.
 Get emergency dental care without approval.

-• Complaints and appeals.
-File a complaint or ask us to review a decision.
-You may also request a State Fair Hearing.
+• Grievances and appeals.
+File a grievance or ask us to review a decision.
+You may also request a State Fair Hearing (see page 27 for details).

 • If your dentist leaves the network.
 Get a notice if your regular dentist leaves the plan.